openedx/edx-documentation/en_us/edx_style_guide/source/images.rst

 #.
 Close and reopen any application that you want to use the font in.

 **************************
-Adding Images to Files
+Adding an Image to a File
 **************************

-When you add an image to a file, include three lines.
+When you add an image to a file, include a directive with the following information.

 * The image directive
 * The image width